Master of the Beat: Ben Bakson

 Is that why your dancefloors attract all genders and sexualities?

 I try to make my dancefloor as diverse as I can.
-I have a lot of straight friends that I invite to my events and they love my music as much as they gay men and women.
-My big goal is for my sound is to be loved by everyone.
+I have a lot of straight friends that I invite to my events and they love my music as much as the gay men and women.
+My big goal is for my sound to be loved by everyone.
 I would like to play all floors.
-The big hurdle for me is that most of the big straight festivals won`t book any of the big DJs of the LGBT world.
+The big hurdle for me is that most of the big straight festivals won’t book any of the big DJs of the LGBT world.

 What will it take to blur the lines between gay and straight?